-Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Impact with ground, falling from cycle due to bad Routes are planned to avoid known hazardous roads.
-Routes are reviewed before the ride considering the weather forecast, and rides rerouted, delayed, or cancelled if risk is too high Road & MTB Captains - Medium High All riders must pay close attention to the right of way surface and immediate environment at all times.
+Hazard/ possible cause Initial Severity Initial Likelihood Initial risk Control Measures to manage risk Person Responsible Residual Severity Residual Likelihood Residual risk Impact with ground, falling from cycle due to bad right of way surface, Routes are planned, where possible, to avoid known hazardous roads.
+Routes are reviewed before the ride considering the weather forecast, and rides rerouted, delayed, or cancelled if risk is too high.
+Potholes etc are unfortunately inevitable!
+Discipline Captains High High High All riders must pay close attention to the right of way surface and immediate environment at all times.
 Abilities in a group ride will vary and it is for each individual rider to consider the conditions and take individual action such as slowing down and dismounting.
-Rider Medium right of way surface, gravel, ice, wet, oil or diesel spill, etc. High High Inigii All Riders to only ride at a speed at which they are competent / confident particularly on descents.
-Rider Medium Medium Riders at the front of a group shall communicate hazards as set out in the Ride Etiquette document on the C&CCC website.
+Rider Medium Medium Medium gravel, ice, wet, oil or diesel spill, etc. All Riders to only ride at a speed at which they are competent / confident particularly on descents.
+Rider] Riders at the front of a group shall communicate hazards as set out in the Ride Etiquette document on the C&CCC website.
 Rider Note that personal protection such as helmets and gloves may reduce injury in the event of falling off but do not prevent the incident arising.
 Helmets are mandatory for all club-organised group rides.
-Rider Impact or collision due to High Medi Routes are planned to avoid major roads where high numbers of large vehicles are expected.
-Road & MTB Captains High Low Low being blown off cycle or being blown off course - (wind or large vehicles) Medium High Routes are reviewed before the ride considering the weather forecast, and rides rerouted to more sheltered routes, delayed or cancelled if risk is too high Riders to increase space between themselves in windy conditions.
-Rider High Riders must give pedestrians priority and ride at a safe speed.
-Rider Collision with pedestrians, dogs or other right of way users Medium High On approach to a pedestrian from behind, riders must slow and warn that bikes are passing if this is necessary.
-Rider High Low Low Riders need to ride especially carefully when dogs are not on leads.
+Rider High Routes are planned to avoid major roads where high numbers of large vehicles are expected.
+Discipline Captains Low Impact or collision due to being blown off cycle or being blown off course - (wind or large vehicles) h Medium High Routes are reviewed before the ride considering the weather forecast, and rides rerouted to more sheltered routes, delayed or cancelled if risk is too high High Low Riders to increase space between themselves in windy conditions.
+Rider Collision with pedestrians, Riders must give pedestrians priority, ride at a safe speed, and give pedestrians plenty of room when passing.
+Rider Low dogs or other right of way users High Medium High On approach to a pedestrian from behind, riders must slow and warn that bikes are passing if this is necessary.
+Rider High Low Riders need to ride especially carefully when dogs are not on leads.
 Rider Collision with wildlife - stray dog, farm animals, birds, etc. High Low Low Riders at front of group to be observant of such hazards and shout warnings to the group as per Ride Etiquette document on the C&CCC website.
 Rider High Low Low Collisions with or being struck by horses or spooking horse High Low Low Follow rider guidelines as per Ride Etiquette document on the C&CCC website - lead riders to warn group, group to slow, warn horse riders of approach, pass wide and slow or stop to allow horses to pass or take instruction from a horse rider.
-Rider High Low Low Hazards listed in this document encountered during the hours of darkness High High High All riders to use road legal lighting during lighting up hours and wear bright clothing.
 Rider High Low Low